 Abbreviated Professional Bio

-In Shanghai, China, I serve as Head of Intellectual Property for a growing Asian company, APP-China (Asia Pulp and Paper).
-My previous dream job was as an innovation and IP consultant at Innovationedge, where I got to work with some of the world’s largest companies as well as small startups, lone inventors, and everything in between.
+I recently returned to the US after nine incredible years in In Shanghai, China, where I servedas Head of Intellectual Property for a growing Asian company, APP-China (Asia Pulp and Paper).
+There were so many unexpected blessings from my time in China, both professionally and personally.
+But eventually it was time for me to return.
+I left APP to be Head of R&D and IP for a startup company, Lume Deodorant, and after an exciting adventure there I’m now consulting.
+Prior to my adventure in Asia, I was also consulting on innovation and IP for Innovationedge for four years, where I got to work with some of the world’s largest companies as well as small startups, lone inventors, and everything in between.
 I especially loved working with bright, innovative people who were out to deliver breakthrough products and services to the world.
 Experiences ranged from helping world-class teams develop IP strategy for new products to helping new technologies get connected with partners for licensing and commercialization.
-I had four years of fun and adventure at Innovationedge and loved it.
-Great firm!
-Will always be grateful for the privilege I had of working there and learning from such good people.
+I will always be grateful for the privilege I had of working there and learning from such good people.

-Before that, I was Corporate Patent Strategist at Kimberly-Clark Corporation, a terrific consumer products company.
-I was at K-C for nearly 14 years in the research community there.
-My work there included working with about 20 IP committees around the company to help guide our IP strategy and tactics; driving IP generation to cope with the threats and opportunities of disruptive innovation (topics like RFID, emerging IT tools, virtual reality, etc.); guiding design-around activities and applying other tools to strengthen our patents; and leading an aggressive effort to use defensive publications as an important tool in our cost-effective IP strategy.
+Before my years at Innovationedge, I was Corporate Patent Strategist at Kimberly-Clark Corporation, a terrific consumer products company.
+I was at K-C for nearly 14 years in the research community but also working closely with legal and management.
+My time there included working with about 20 IP committees around the company to help guide our IP strategy and tactics; driving IP generation to cope with the threats and opportunities of disruptive innovation (topics like RFID, emerging IT tools, virtual reality, etc.); guiding design-around activities and applying other tools to strengthen our patents; and leading an aggressive effort to use defensive publications as an important tool in our cost-effective IP strategy.
 I also founded and led a community of practice called the Intellectual Property Chapter.
-I had 13 great years with K-C. Then, when our Chief Innovation Officer and Senior Vice President, Cheryl Perkins, left to form a start-up company centered around innovation, I would soon recognize an opportunity too exciting to ignore.
-In 2007 I joined as Director of Solution Development and had four life-changing years there before China called.
+After many great years with K-C., our Chief Innovation Officer and Senior Vice President, Cheryl Perkins, left to form a start-up company, Innovationedge, centered around innovation, I would soon recognize an opportunity too exciting to ignore.